Numite/musicProject/README.rst

     * Updated play function to support playing playlists
     * Cleaned up a lot of the bugs
     * Added more bugs for later
-    * Adsed a function to list the current songs and up the 5 next songs
+    * Added a function to list the current songs and up the 5 next songs

 * V1.0
     * Started project.
 Added play, skip, stop functions.